-In his State of the State address on January 9, 2013, Governor Andrew Cuomo introduced the omnibus Women's Equality Agenda, a groundbreaking agenda to break down barriers to women’s full participation in society and advance their health and well-being.
-A central component of the Women’s Equality Agenda is the Reproductive Health Act, which addresses critical flaws in New York’s current abortion law, making it possible for a woman to make her own health-care decisions during pregnancy, especially if her health is in danger.
+In his State of the State address on January 9, 2013, Governor Andrew Cuomo introduced the omnibus Women's Equality Act, a groundbreaking agenda to break down barriers to women's full participation in society and advance their health and well-being.
+A central component of the Women's Equality Act is codifying Roe v.
+Wade, which will reconcile critical flaws in New York's current abortion law, making it possible for a woman to make her own health-care decisions during pregnancy, especially if her health is in danger.

-The 10 points of the Women's Equality Agenda include:
+The 10 points of the Women's Equality Act include:

 Make Your Voice Heard Today!

-With the legislative session about to end, here's what you can do to support passage of the WEA:
+With the legislative session about to adjourn for the year at the end of June, here's what you can do to support passage of the Women's Equality Act:

 For Updates on Women's Equality Agenda News and Happenings: